GBond/nginx-app-protect-workshop-lab-guide/docs/source/module1/lab3/lab3.rst

 **Using the Ubuntu Jump Host**

-Once on the jump host, you can quickly access the VMs from either vscode or Windows Terminal by right-clicking the icon on the taskbar.
+Once on the jump host, you can quickly access the VMs from either vscode or Ubuntu Terminal by clicking the icon on the taskbar.

 .. note:: All the web applications that require passwords are saved in the browser, just click in the fields and they should populate.